Ear pick: European

 Ear-spoons and ear picks are found dating from the post-medieval period of British history back into the Roman times.
 Ear-spoons have also been found in Scandinavian archeological Viking-age dig sites.
 Ornate ear scoops have also been found in 9th century Anglo-saxon sites.

 Potential hazards

-The practice of ear picking may pose health hazards to the human ear.
+The practice of ear picking may pose health hazards to the human ear if performed incorrectly.
 One potential danger is that of accidentally puncturing the eardrum and/or breaking the auditory ossicles while ear picking.
 Usage of unsterilized ear picks can also cause infection when they are shared among different individuals.

 Ear cleaning in general may also be ineffective when used by one with little experience or guidance.
 When done incorrectly, significant amounts of ear wax may be pushed deeper into the ear canal rather than removed.
 The lining of the ear is delicate and can be easily damaged.
-The ear is also self-cleaning and earwax is needed to protect the ear from dirt, dust, and bacterial infections.
+Furthermore, the ear itself is to an extent self-cleaning, and produces earwax as protection from dirt, dust, and bacterial infections.